 Experience the Adirondacks — it's wild!

-Scenic and memorable, Hamilton County is located in the center of the six-million acre Adirondacks in northern New York state.
+Hamilton County is located in the center of the six-million acre Adirondacks in northern New York state.
 With public recreation lands and waters totaling one million acres and comprising 95 percent of Hamilton county, there's an adventure around every corner.
 And, while wilderness is always right at your fingertips, our villages are conveniently scattered throughout the region, making restaurants, lodging, and a variety of attractions available.
-There is so much to experience in the heart of the Adirondacks.

-- Explore our unique towns!
+- Visit our unique towns!
 From mom-and-pop shops to outstanding restaurants sourcing local products, you'll find our towns charming and the proprietors welcoming.

-- Celebrate the fall colors!
-Some festivals to look for are Oktoberfest, Rustic Furniture Festival, Antiques Festival, and ADK Kids Day.
-You can find a full list on our events page.
+- You can find a full list on our events page.

 An outdoor vacation destination